piatkowski/wckalkulator/docs/usermanual/expression-syntax.md

 ## Math Functions

+!!!warning
+Use semicolon `;` to separate arguments in functions !!!

 ```
 round(x; p)      - round "x" with the precision of "p"
 ceil(x)         - round up to the integer number